PlanQK/planqk-platform-samples/coding-templates/python/python-starter/README.md

 >   -e LOG_LEVEL=DEBUG \
 >   -v %cd%/input/data.json:/var/input/data/data.json \
 >   -v %cd%/input/params.json:/var/input/params/params.json \
->   planqk-service
+>   python-starter
 > ```

 > **NOTE:**
-> In general, you may mount any JSON-serialized input data file to `/var/input/data/data.json` and any file containing params to `/var/input/params/params.json` of the `planqk-service` container.
+> In general, you may mount any JSON-serialized input data file to `/var/input/data/data.json` and any file containing params to `/var/input/params/params.json` of the `python-starter` container.

 If the service executed successfully, you should see something like `Job:ResulsResponse:` followed by the output you defined for your service.
 Otherwise, if you see `Job:ErrorResponse`: Bad news, something went wrong.